Arbonne

-Arbonne ([aʁbɔn]; Arbona) is a commune in the Pyrénées-Atlantiques department in the Nouvelle-Aquitaine region of southwestern France.
+Arbonne ([aʁbɔn]; Arbona) is a commune in French Basque Country, a region of the Pyrénées-Atlantiques department in the Nouvelle-Aquitaine region of southwestern France.

-The inhabitants of the commune are known as Arbonars

 Geography

 Arbonne is located some 6 km south of Biarritz and 3 km east of Bidart.
 It is part of the Urban area of Bayonne and is located in the former province of Labourd.
 Access to the commune is by road D255 from Biarritz in the north passing through the village and continuing south to Saint-Pée-sur-Nivelle.
 The D655 branches off the D255 in the south of the commune and goes to Ahetze.
 The A63 autoroute passes through the northern tip of the commune but has no access from the commune.
 In the south of the commune is the hamlet of Le Hameau d'Arbonne.
 The rest of the commune is mainly farmland with patches of forest especially in the north.

 Located in the drainage basin of the Adour, the commune is traversed by the Uhabia, a small coastal river that flows into the ocean at Bidart, and its tributaries: the Zirikolatzeko erreka and the Ruisseau d'Argelos.

 The Ruisseau de Pemartin also flows through the commune and there is an extensive network of streams throughout the commune.